 The answers to these questions helped me filter the list down to 3-4 platforms.
 These questions will help determine which platforms are worth your time and effort.
 If you spend too much time and resources on a platform which the majority of your audience doesn’t use – your marketing efforts won’t yield any good results.

 In addition to these questions, there are some other things you must consider.

 Try to find out about the interests of your audience on each platform.
 Spend some time searching through the platform, look at the search results for keywords and hashtags (relevant to your niche).
 If you cannot have many conversations around these keywords and hashtags, you should switch to a different social media platform (or spend less time on this one).

-For instance, here’s the average engagement rate per post various industries have achieved with 3 major platforms - Facebook, Instagram, and Twitter.
+For instance, have a look at the average engagement rate per post various industries have achieved with 3 major platforms – Facebook, Instagram, and Twitter.